 Car Loan Interest and Monthly Payments Explained

 A $28,000 car loan at 5.9% APR for 60 months has an estimated monthly payment of $541 and costs approximately $4,441 in total interest.
-The loan term you choose changes both numbers significantly.
+The loan term you choose changes both numbers significantly, and so does your credit score.
 Here is the math.

 The car loan payment formula